KatieLDR/Smart-Speaker/README.md

 ```

 ### Step 8:
-Start identifying every frame in streaming video with following steps:
+Starting to identify every frame in streaming video with the following steps:
-1. Get the frame and transfer it into gray scale by cv2 function
+1. Get the frame and transfer it into grayscale by cv2 function.
-2. Save the factial landmark into NumPy array
+2. Save the facial landmark into the NumPy array.
-3. Depicit the eye shape
+3. Depict the eye shape.
-4. Ditermine if 'blink' has taken place in this frame
+4. Determine if 'blink' has taken place in this frame.
-	1. Check if the EAR is below or blink threshold, if so, increase the frame counter
+	1. Check if the EAR is below or blink threshold.
+If so, increase the frame counter.
-	2. Check if sufficient number of frame below our predefined threshold, is so, increase the total blink counter
+	2. Check if a sufficient number of the frame below our predefined threshold.
+If so, increase the total blink counter.
-		1. If blink count is odd number, than play the music, otherwise, pause the music
+		1. If blink count is odd then playing the music; otherwise, pause the music.
-5. Show the result on window
+5. Show the result on the window.
-6. Get the warning if too close to the camera
+6. Get the warning if too close to the camera.

 ```python
 # 遞迴循環video stream的每個frame